 The functionality described above is basically how all versions of this tool had worked for the last 10 years it exists.
-The 2016 version, published last November, has one new great feature that distinguishes it from all the others though: It now allows you to completely change the XML based templates an thereby implement own stencils, properties and, most importantly, threat logic.
-That works actually really great, since Microsoft also included a quite usable threat template editor into its tool.
+The 2016 version, published last November, has one new great feature that distinguishes it from all the others though: It now allows you to completely change the XML-based templates and thereby implement your own stencils, properties, and, most importantly, threat logic.
+That works actually really great since Microsoft also included a quite usable threat template editor into its tool.

 Customizing Threat Logic